crowleyp5/heat-mortality/README.md

 # heat-mortality

 ### Overview
 This repository contains an analysis of heat-related mortality in Houston.
-The data look like this:
+The data looks something like this:

 | Count | Population | NOAC | MED_AGE | HispanicPC | BlackPCT | under5PCT | over65PCT | povertyPCT | alonePCT | MinTemp | geometry                       |
 |-------|------------|------|---------|------------|----------|-----------|-----------|------------|----------|---------|--------------------------------|